Minimal functions on the random graph: Results

-We now define a small number of special operations on the random graph $G$.
-It is well-known that $G$ is \emph{(ultra-) homogeneous}, i.e., every isomorphism between two finite induced substructures of $G$ can be extended to an automorphism of $G$ (see \cite[Theorem 6.4.4]{Hodges}).
-The random graph contains all countable graphs as induced subgraphs.
-In particular, the random graph contains an infinite complete subgraph, denoted by $K_\omega$.
-It also follows from homogeneity of $G$ that all injective operations from $V$ to $V$ whose image induces $K_\omega$ in $G$ generate each other.
+We now define a small number of special operations on $G$.
+The random graph contains all countable graphs as induced subgraphs, and in particular, it contains an infinite complete subgraph, denoted by $K_\omega$.
+It follows from the homogeneity of $G$ that all injective operations from $V$ to $V$ whose image induces $K_\omega$ in $G$ generate each other.
 Let $e_E$ be one such injective operation.
-Similarly, $G$ contains an infinite independent set, denoted by $I_\omega$.
-Let $e_N$ be an injective operation from $V \rightarrow V$ whose image induces $I_\omega$ in $G$.